Showing posts with label Taking Stock of Inventory. Show all posts

 Taking Stock of Inventory

-The amount of inventory an organisation keeps will compromise the costs of keeping and maintaining the inventory against the lost sales opportunities of the inventory not being available to fulfil demand: inventory allows an organisation to sever the link between demand and sales order fulfilment.
+The amount of inventory an organisation keeps will compromise the costs of keeping and maintaining it against the lost sales opportunities caused by the inventory not being available to fulfil demand: inventory allows an organisation to sever the link between demand and sales order fulfilment.

-The amount invested in inventory will depend on the sales policy of the organisation concerned.
-If the service is seen as a sales driver, the organisation will keep sufficient inventory to meet an “on time in full” delivery service of higher than 99%.
+The amount invested in inventory will depend on the organisation's sales policy.
+If the service is seen as a sales driver, the organisation will keep sufficient inventory to meet an “on time in full” delivery service of more than 99%.
 The higher the service levels offered, the higher the required inventory levels, increasing inventory costs exponentially.

 Inventory will be kept at lower levels where service is not seen as a sales driver.
 Therefore, inventory costs will be proportionally lower.
 Still, the inventory level will be kept at levels that satisfy the end user: inventory can comprise raw materials, work in progress, subassemblies, parts, MRO, finished products and consumables.